f-o-a-m/foam.lite/README.md

 Deployed [here](https://f-o-a-m.github.io/foam.lite/)

+## Latest Documentation

+The latest documentation can be found on the [FOAM Developer Portal](https://f-o-a-m.github.io/foam.developer/foamlite/introduction.html).

 ## General Caveats
 Due to weirdness with certain versions of Node and Spago, you'd ideally want to use the `v10.x` train of Node.
 With nvm, this is `nvm install lts/dubnium && nvm use lts/dubnium`